Postpartum Workouts at Home

 When you are a new mother you will likely be sleep-deprived and tired.
 You will feel exhausted and will struggle to find the time for any exercise or activity.

-This is why our postnatal program includes videos ranging in workout time from 5 minutes and upwards.
+This is why my postnatal program includes videos ranging in workout time from 5 minutes and upwards.

 I want you to take five or ten minutes out of your busy schedule for yourself.
 This will provide some great benefits to you both physically and mentally.